openstack-archive/tripleo-quickstart-extras/roles/collect-logs/README.md

 ### Documentation generation related

-* `artcl_gen_docs`: true/false -- If true, the role will use build artifacts
+* `artcl_gen_docs`: false/true -- If true, the role will use build artifacts
-  and Sphinx and produce user friendly documentation.
+  and Sphinx and produce user friendly documentation (default: false)
 * `artcl_docs_source_dir` -- a local directory that serves as the Sphinx source directory.
 * `artcl_docs_build_dir` -- A local directory that serves as the Sphinx build